|

 Nutrient-dense knowledge; no fluff.
 Don't want another 2 emails in your inbox each month?
 No worries, unsubscribe here, no hard feelings.
 Sticking around?
 I'll be back with the first edition on Sunday.
 Why Sunday?
 I loved getting the Sunday newspaper (sports section mostly) as a kid.
 It's always felt like a great day to read something new.
 See you on Sunday ✌️ |

-AI is reshaping the role of individual contributors.
-ICs can now do more on their own than ever before, presenting both a challenge and an opportunity for L&D. This newsletter explores how to shift your focus from only developing managers to equipping ICs with the influence skills that drive retention, accelerate OKRs, and position L&D as a strategic partner to the business.
+ICs can do more on their own with AI than ever before.
+This is both a challenge and an opportunity for L&D. This newsletter explores how to equip ICs with the influence skills that drive retention, accelerate OKRs, and position L&D as a strategic partner to the business.
+(Sent twice a month).

-Hi Reader, Welcome to the 5th edition of the 3-2-1 (check out previous issues here).
+Hey Reader, Welcome to the 6th edition of the 3-2-1 (check out previous issues here).
 You're getting this because you care about developing people.
 I write about transforming ICs -> Impact Contributors.
-And today, we're talking about working with AI.
+And today, we're talking about Universal Perspective.
 Let's get into it.
-3 Things for Work (in L&D) How to Be an Effective Early-Stage Employee The most helpful framework I've seen for developing your career as an individual contributor.
-Even more relevant now when AI accelerates your ability to do...
+3 Things for Work (in L&D) The Case For Writing A compelling look at why to get your people writing as part of their learning.
+If writing is thinking, outsourcing this to AI is regressing. 🏋️♀️ Effort ≈ 4 min read Hiring...